ocaml-sf/learn-ocaml/docs/tutorials/step-5.md

   standart erro channel of the student function and the one of the solution.
 See WIP for more information.

-* `before_reference`: enables to introduce a reference or make a side effect before each test.
-The input of this function is the current test.
+* `before_reference`: is used to redefine a function called right before the application of solution function to the current tested inputs.
+This enables for example to introduce a reference or make a side effect before each test.
+See WIP for more information.

-* `before_user`: enables to introduce a reference or make a side effect juste before the evaluation of the student function on the current tested inputs.
+* `before_user`: is used to redefine a function called right before the application of the student function to the current tested inputs.
+This enables to introduce a reference or make a side effect between solution evaluation and student function evaluation.
+See WIP for more information.

-* `after`: enables to change by doing a test after the normal report.
+* `after`: is used to redefine a function which is called with the current tested inputs, the student result and the solution result and returns a new report which is concatened to reports built with the result of the functions `~test`, `~test_sdtout` and `~test_sdterr`.
+Enables for example to inspect references introduced with `~before`, `~before_user` or `~before_reference` and build an appropriate report.
+See WIP for more information.

 #### Examples

-Note: only simple examples can be found here.
+Note: only trivial examples can be found here.
 For more advanced examples, see the corresponding tutorials.

 ### `test_function_<nb_args>_against`

-There function is exactly the same than the previous one except it takes one more mandatory argument: the solution
+There function is exactly the same than the previous one except it takes one more mandatory argument: the solution.

 #### Type of the 1 argument version
 ```ocaml